-Western.
-We own and operate the Line 63 and Line 2000 pipelines in California.
+Long-haul Pipelines.
+We own and operate Line 63 and Line 2000 pipelines in California.
 Line 2000 is a mainline system that has the capacity to transport approximately 110,000 barrels per day from the San Joaquin Valley to refineries and terminal facilities in the Los Angeles area.
 Line 63 is used as a gathering and distribution system.
 The pipeline gathers crude oil in the San Joaquin Valley for delivery to Line 2000 and local refiners.
 In the Los Angeles area, the Line 63 distribution lines are used to move crude oil from Line 2000 to local refiners.
+During the third quarter of 2022, we temporarily ceased service on Line 2000 as a precautionary measure following a routine inspection and initiated a program of additional tests and inspections.
+Line 2000 was returned to service in the first quarter of 2023.